danielharrell/does_music_move/does_music_move.md

 the change in pitch.
-If we pressed the image of our circumference, as I am now about to do, it would be as if we heard the notes of a melody from *inside* the circumference, and were carried from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
+If we pressed the image of our circumference, as I am now about to do, it would be as if we heard the notes of a melody from *inside* this circumference, and were carried from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
+So understood, the circumference becomes an image of the space in which music moves, by becoming an image of our inhabitance of that space, when we hear music move.

-To see this more clearly, consider again the beginning of "Twinkle, Twinkle" as I described this above, where, as I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
+But to see this more clearly, consider again the beginning of "Twinkle, Twinkle" as I described this above.
+As I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
 The first such fact is that we hear movement from one note to another, without having to hear any notes between.
-We so hear a leap from the ˆ1 tone to the ˆ5 in "Twinkle, Twinkle," without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
-And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear without needing to hear any of the potential notes between
+In the case of "Twinkle, Twinkle", then, we hear an initial leap from the ˆ1 tone to the ˆ5, without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
+And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear, without needing to hear any of the potential notes between
-ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on---of which there are
+ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on---of which
-indefinitely many in a continuum of pitch.
-Why this is a fact may be as hard to explain as the octave.
+there are indefinitely many in a continuum of pitch.
+Why this is a fact of musical perception may be as hard to explain as the octave.
 But as a phenomenon, it seems to involve a sense of being oriented in the movement we hear from note to note.
 It is as if we faced the note we were moving to, and reached it as a goal, without needing to take account of any in-between notes silently passed along the way.

-The sense of being oriented among notes is even clearer in the second topographical fact, which involves our perception of notes in at least
+The sense of being oriented among notes is even clearer in the second topographical fact, which involves our perception of notes in at least those musical contexts we call *tonal*.
+And it is this fact that forced me to shift from letters to numbers, when identifying the initial leap in "Twinkle, Twinkle", from what I called the
-*tonal* musical contexts.
-And it is this fact that forced me to shift from letters to numbers, when identifying the leap at the beginning of "Twinkle, Twinkle", from what I called the ˆ1 tone to what I called the ˆ5 tone.
+ˆ1 tone to what I called the ˆ5 tone.
 For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note as a kind of center, which *orients* us with respect to the other notes we hear, as if to provide a place from which to face them.
-(Include dynamic quality here, as explanation for why we hear one note as central, and also give briefer account of tonality and perception..)
 The central note is accordingly assigned the number 1 in analysis, and the other notes assigned other numbers in reference to 1.
+Again, why we are able to hear a certain note as a center for other notes is hard to say.
+But the phenomenon, as Zuckerkandl would remind us, is tellingly dynamic, in an orientation more felt than seen.
+We hear the central note as central, that is, by sensing a stability in it relative to the other notes, as if it provided a place to to face them as a center of gravity.
+This second topographical fact so informs the first: for we then move from note to note as if under the influence of a gravitational pull, requiring effort to overcome, in a deepened sense of having faced the note being moved to, and successfully reaching that note as a goal.

-And together, these topographical facts show why we hear the notes of a melody as if we were *inside* the circumference of notes
+Or again, to revert to the geometric image of this inhabitance as I described it above, we hear the movement in a melody, as in music more generally, as if we were *inside* a circumference of notes arranged by pitch and bounded by the octave.
-I described above, and carried *across* it in a change of place rather than merely *along* it in a change of pitch.
-For once we hear one note in the melody as central, it is as if that note has been projected *inside* this circumference from its place along it.
-And the movement we hear between notes in the melody, then, will not be made *along* the circumference, as if we had to travel through every note between, but rather made *across* the circumference, as if we had to travel only through the note inside it, the central note, in being guided or oriented by it.
+For once we hear one note in the melody as central, and especially if we hear it as center of gravity, it is as if that note has been projected *inside* this circumference from its place along it, allowing us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, through the one note inside it, in being always guided by that note, as a center of orientation and gravity.

-This is perhaps as far as the circumference image should be pressed.
-But it gives a geometric form to the space in which music seems to move, once we locate ourselves *inside* that circumference.
-And the form, in that respect, is one of inhabitance.
+This is perhaps as far as the circumference image could, or should, be pressed.
+But again, it gives a geometric form to the complete sense made by the space in which music must move, to be heard as music at all.
+And this is the sense in which we *inhabit* that space in hearing it.
+To be sure, the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a particular form of musical art---the art to which we owe the music of the
-To be sure, we located
-ourselves there in a mapping of the so-called ˆ1 tone; and to hear a note as central in this way relies on a very specific musical context produced by a very particular form and development of musical art.
-But there would be no such art---much less the art to which we owe the music of the West---unless the context it produced was one of perception rather than simply invention; and in this case, of a perception that we indeed inhabit what we hear.
+West.
+But there would be no such art to develop, unless the result made a difference to what we could hear; and in this case, to what we could inhabit in what we hear.
+And much of Western music's development can be explained as a kind of deduction from the features of a space that is again not merely observed, as if from without, but inhabited, as if from within.

+If we truly inhabited the space in which we heard music move, for example, it seems we should not simply be fixed, transcendentally as it were, at a single center of orientation.
+We should rather be able move that center, carrying it with us from place to place.
+And move it we can---once Western music developed the device of modulation.
+We should also expect the movement of that center to happen along an axis of depth, away and back, not just to distinguish it from the up-and-down movement between notes, along an axis of height, but also from a sense of perspective that implicitly belongs to our sense of orientation when we inhabit a space.
+And so we do move away and back--once Western music developed the harmony out of polyphony that the device of modulation relies upon.
+We should further expect the movement of the center to clarify our sense of the gravitational forces at work in such a space.
+And clarified they are, as the device of modulation effectively replaced the modes of chant with the scales of melody, by introducing chromatic tones.
+We should finally expect the movement of the center to strengthen our sense that we inhabit one space containing the places we move between, rather than many spaces distinguished and divided by the places we move between.
+And so it is---once equal temperament was proposed to solve the problem of tuning that the device of modulation produced by its increasing application.

 Consider, as just one example, the role of modulation in tonal music.
 Under one description,